News & Information

 - An equal vote with other members, regardless of account balance.

-- Dividend and loan rates that compete with and, whenever possible, offer advantages over other financial institutions' rates.
+- Dividend and loan rates that compete with other financial institutions.

-- Truthful advertising and disclosure of product and service rates, risks, charges, obligations, terms and conditions.
+- Truthful advertising and disclosure of rates, risks, and terms.

-- Timely response to loan requests, account problems and suggestions.
+- Timely response to loan requests and account problems.

 - Recourse appeal and fair resolution of problems.

-- Consumer information to help you make wise credit, savings and purchasing decisions, and to effectively manage your money.
+- Consumer information to help you manage your money effectively.

 Check 21

 Starting in October 2004, federal law will recognize a new type of payment document called a "substitute check."
-The Check Clearing for the 21st Century Act, the law that makes this possible, will permit quicker processing of checks by allowing financial institutions to convert your checks to electronic images for collection purposes.
-Once the image is transferred, the financial institution may create, from the image of the original check, a "substitute check."
-The government, media and industry call this new ability Check 21.
+The Check Clearing for the 21st Century Act, the law that makes this possible, will permit quicker processing of checks by allowing financial institutions to convert your checks to electronic images.

-While the financial industry is working hard to streamline the process and make use of new electronic technology, members will still be able to use the familiar paper check to make payments because the industry is designing a 21st century system that allows paper to work in the electronic world.
+While the financial industry is working hard to streamline the process, members will still be able to use the familiar paper check.
 Here's what to know about Check 21 and you:

 - The "float" will disappear...
-More rapid processing of checks will mean less float (the time between when a check is written and when it clears).
-Members will have to make sure that adequate funds are in their account when the checks are written to avoid potential problems.
+More rapid processing of checks will mean less float.
+Members will have to make sure that adequate funds are in their account when the checks are written.

 - Consumer rights are protected...
-Protections for consumers have been built into the law and the regulations.
-Losses in check fraud cases are typically borne by the credit union or the merchant that dealt with a fraudster, not the consumer.
-If you ever feel that there are problems with your account, contact us immediately.
+Protections for consumers have been built into the law.
+Losses in check fraud cases are typically borne by the credit union or the merchant, not the consumer.

 - Check 21 should help combat payments fraud...
-The faster collection and return of checks facilitated by Check 21 should reduce overall fraud in the check collection system.
+The faster collection and return of checks should reduce overall fraud in the system.

 Your claim must include:

-- A description of why you have suffered a loss (for example, you think the amount withdrawn was incorrect)
+- A description of why you have suffered a loss.

-- An explanation of why the substitute check is insufficient to confirm that you suffered a loss, and
+- An explanation of why the substitute check is insufficient.